rmolinamir/typescript-cheatsheet/README.md

 As the name of this section implies, a singleton is class that can only be instantiated **once**, or in other words, a class that can only have **one** object, single(ton).

 In TypeScript 2.0 and onwards, we can create a static class member method that I usually define as `getInstance`.
 Since `getInstance` is a member of the class, it can access the constructor.
 Meaning, it can execute the constructor, then save the instance **as a member of the same class**.
 It is also possible to improve this further, and only allow `getInstance` to be executed only **once**, and avoid multiple instances of this class.

-If it already exist, we can always return the previously created instance, here's an example with a class named `OnlyOne`:
+If it already exists, we can always return the previously created instance, here's an example with a class named `OnlyOne`:

 ```ts
   class OnlyOne {